javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 ## Closing a popup

-- To close a window: `win.close()`.
+To close a window: `win.close()`.

-- To check if a window is closed: `win.close` property.
+To check if a window is closed: `win.closed`.

 Technically, the `close()` method is available for any `window`, but `window.close()` is ignored by most browsers if `window` is not created with `window.open()`.
 So it'll only work on a popup.

-The `win.closed` property is `true` if the window is closed.
+The `closed` property is `true` if the window is closed.
 That's useful to check if the popup (or the main window) is still open or not.
 A user can close it anytime, and our code should take that possibility into account.

 This code loads and then closes the window: